 Vacuuming can become unexpectedly tiring as we get older.
 A heavier machine, stiff joints, or reduced balance can quickly turn simple cleaning into a strain.
-The World Health Organization notes that
+The World Health Organization notes that falls are the leading cause of injury among older people, making it important to avoid unnecessary bending or twisting during household tasks.

 What to Consider When Choosing a Lightweight Vacuum Cleaner for the Elderly